Case study 31 Aug 2021

 There are many players in the ‘evidence ecosystem', and they all have a role in building an evidence-using culture to inform action against VAW and VAC.
 This project will focus on influencing the research supply, recognising that having good evidence and sharing it are preconditions for research uptake.
 By strengthening capability and skills and equipping researchers to engage in research uptake activities this project will make a unique – and required– contribution to the evidence ecosystem.

-Both the course and the guide will be freely available, and tailored to the needs of researchers in LMIC contexts whose work focuses on understanding, addressing and stopping VAW and VAC.
+Both the course and the guide will be freely available and tailored to the needs of researchers in LMIC contexts whose work focuses on understanding, addressing and stopping VAW and VAC.
 Through a series of interactive learning modules, researchers will have the opportunity to improve knowledge and understanding of what effective research uptake looks like, and to gain skills in enhancing use of the research that they plan and produce.

-Free online course coming soon
+Free online course launching September 7 2022

 - implementation science principles and practices